 1991 – 1992

 The emblem for the first demo album, 72826, was designed by the famous artist Cam de Leon.
-Since the main genre of the artist is surrealism, he played on the name Tool by drawing a wrench in the form of a phallic symbol.
-Thus, he expressed the idea that the band members themselves originally put into this word.
+Since the artist’s main genre is surrealism, he played on the name “Tool” by drawing a wrench shaped like a phallic symbol.
+Thus, he expressed the idea that the band members themselves originally put into this world.
 The inscription “TOOL” takes center stage.
 The letters are lined up one by one from top to bottom, along with a vertically placed handle.
 They seem to be engraved on gray metal.
 The tool is based on a black rectangle.

 1992 – 2001

 In 1992, the second EP, Opiate, was released.
 Cam de Leon also designed the cover.
-The ambiguous logo was replaced with a regular wordmark that contained the band’s name.
-It was red and 2D on the CD packaging, but a 3D version with a black and gray gradient is now popular.
+The ambiguous logo was replaced with a standard wordmark bearing the band’s name.
+It was red, and 2D on the CD packaging, but a 3D version with a black-and-gray gradient is now popular.
 She appeared in 2000 when the Salival album was released.
 The top of the inscription is grainy, with a slightly worn effect.
-The edges of the letters are outlined with a thin contour in the color of granite.
-The font used belongs to the category of geometric serif.
+The edges of the letters are outlined with a thin granite-colored contour.
+The font used belongs to the geometric serif category.
 Vertical strokes “T” and “L” are decorated with wide rectangular serifs.

 The emblem on the cover of Ænima (1996) has a similar typeface but with different artwork.
 The black word is inside the light gray rectangle.
 It is crossed out by a blurry, dark line that divides the text vertically into two equal parts.